samfeldstein/notebook/content/notes/wgu-questions.md

 I'm most interested in threat intelligence and ethical hacking, but I have little experience doing either of these, so I can't be sure I'm a good fit.

+Is this an appropriate major for someone with little IT experience?

 ## Other questions

 How long will it take to graduate if I'm working toward my degree 20 hrs/week?